dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 ## Summary

 A basic dropdown list with incremental lookup was built throughout this tutorial to demonstrate how Dojo 2 widgets have no coupling to a specific store implementation.
-Despite the simplicity of this example widget, it demonstrates an key departure from Dojo 1 and other widget frameworks that aren't reactive: data-driven widgets request data from their parent and parents pass data back down to their children.
+Despite the simplicity of this example widget, it demonstrates an key departure from Dojo 1 and other widget frameworks that lack reactivity: data-driven widgets request data from their parent and parents pass data back down to their children.

 It's also important to note that in this tutorial, hardcoded worker data is passed down from the `App` widget to the `Banner` widget and ultimately to the `Dropdown` widget, but the data could've come from anywhere, including a remote server.
 It's entirely possible for `Banner` to directly initiate an XHR request for data, and it's also possible for `Banner` to dispatch an action to an application store that in turn requests data.
-The flexibility provided by the reactivity of the widgeting system makes it so the `Dropdown` doesn't care _where_ its data comes from.
+The flexibility provided by the widgeting system makes it so the `Dropdown` doesn't care _where_ its data comes from.
 Instead, data-driven widgets in Dojo 2 both request and receive data using their `properties`, and the parent is responsible for either relaying or initiating the data request itself.

 If you would like, you can download the completed [demo application](../assets/1040_data_driven	_widgets-finished.zip).